Amna7877/saylani-form/README.md

 ## 💡 Overview

 This project is developed as part of my **Frontend Development Training** under **Saylani Mass IT Training (SMIT)**.
-It demonstrates form validation, error handling, Firebase integration, and responsive UI — all created without frameworks, using only pure HTML, CSS, and JavaScript.
+It demonstrates form validation, error handling, Firebase integration, and responsive UI — all created with bootstrap framework and HTML, CSS, and JavaScript.

 ---